No country is rich enough to save itself from the damage of cyclones like Alfred

 How much longer will we be counting on luck?

-In New Zealand, Cyclone Gabrielle in 2023 caused $14bn NZD in damages, making it one of the country’s most expensive weather disasters on record.
+In New Zealand, Cyclone Gabrielle in 2023 caused NZ$14bn damage, making it one of the country’s most expensive weather disasters on record.

 As climate disasters intensify, insurance companies are pulling out of more and more areas they call “high risk”.
 Friends of mine have had their insurance cancelled already this year, and premium hikes have priced many out of the insurance market altogether.

-If this is what rich countries are facing, how high will the human and economic toll become in less privileged countries?
+If this is what rich countries are facing, how high will the human and economic toll rise in less-privileged countries?
 Especially as long-made promises of aid and global solidarity shift in today's global political climate.

 And this isn’t just about fairness.
 If countries with fewer resources are left to fend for themselves, it will create ripple effects globally – through economic instability, migration shifts, and worsening inequality.